cortiz0550/100-days-of-code/log.md

 **Today's Progress**: I added bootstrap to the app so that it would start to look a little nicer.
 It took a while for me to go through the bootstrap, wtform docs to figure out how to change the templates.
 Ended up getting an idea of it, but still not 100% sure why it works the way it does.

 **Thoughts:** I think I will have to start setting up the app in a more user friendly fashion.
 Having it in one file is nice, but I see how it could be better organized by breaking it up.
 I am not sure how I will do that, but I'll figure it out.
 It felt good today.
 A lot of struggling but I feel good.
 I do have to figure out why Bootstrap spacing is all weird though.

+### Day 3: February 15, 2021

+**Today's Progress**: I started breaking up the code I have now into smaller files.
+I am using Blueprint because it is convenient, but I still need to figure out how everything fits together.
+I can run the server, but can't display the pages because it isn't connected yet.
+That is next.

+**Thoughts:** I feel in over my head trying to break everything apart and have had to lean on the app I made with the Flask book.
+I dont like it, but I am trying to figure out why I am using certain packages and omitting some I feel like I dont need.
+So I am still learning, not just copying.
+I do feel like this is a good way for me to get better at all of this though.